Parole (United States immigration): Start-up entrepreneurs

 In 2017, DHS published a new rule, effective July 17, 2017, adding new provisions regarding the use of parole on a case-by-case basis with respect to entrepreneurs of start-up entities who demonstrate that they will provide a significant public benefit to the United States.

 In May 2018, DHS published a proposed rule to remove those IEP regulations.
 As of February 10, 2020, USCIS had received a total of 28 IEP applications, of which 1 was approved, 22 were denied, 3 were withdrawn, and 2 were pending.

 Build Back Better

-A proposed provision in Joe Biden's Build Back Better proposed legislation would grant immigration parole to about eight million formerly undocumented immigrants living in the country since 2011 or earlier.
-The parole, which would allow immigrants to work and to freely come and go from the country, would be granted for five years and renewable for another five years up to a maximum of ten years.
+A proposed provision in Joe Biden's Build Back Better proposed legislation would have granted immigration parole to about eight million formerly undocumented immigrants living in the country since 2011 or earlier.
+The parole, which would have allowed immigrants to work and to freely come and go from the country, would have been granted for five years and renewable for another five years up to a maximum of ten years.